idealux36/CodeEdChatbot/README.md

 ## How to run
 1. Click Code > Download ZIP to download this repository and unzip it.
-2. Download model weights from [here](https://drive.google.com/file/d/1hT_dZ_X-YihOSlkL-cFT_QiryjVvKI2i/view?usp=sharing), unzip it and add it to the current directory.
+2. Download model weights from [here], unzip it and add it to the current directory.
 3. Run `python -m venv .venv` to create a Python virtual environment.
 4. Run `.venv/Scripts/activate` to activate the virtual environment.
 5. Run `pip install transformers torch` to install packages.